 Tractor-trailers play a critical role in transporting goods across the state of North Carolina.
 However, these large trucks also pose a serious risk to NC drivers on the road due to their enormous size and weight, and often cause accidents resulting in serious injuries and fatalities.
 When someone has tragically lost a family member in a large truck accident, they often ask us: “Can I sue if my loved one was killed in a truck accident?”

 The short answer is yes.
 In the state of North Carolina, you can sue if your loved one was killed in a truck accident due to someone else’s negligence.
 In this article, we’ll share what you need to know about truck accident wrongful death claims, and how you can protect your legal rights in pursuing justice.

 If you’ve lost a loved one in a truck accident, our experienced truck accident lawyers are ready to help.

 There are no upfront costs and no attorney fees unless we recover compensation for you.

 Justice Counts for those who have lost a family member in a truck accident, and we would love to help you however we can.
 Please call 1-800-525-7111 today and let’s review your claim.

-What is a Truck Accident Wrongful Death Claim?
+What Can File a Truck Accident Wrongful Death Claim?

 In general, if you’ve lost a loved one in a truck accident due to another person’s negligence, you can bring a claim against the trucking company or another party for damages.

 This is possible because North Carolina law allows certain family members to file a wrongful death lawsuit to seek damages stemming from the truck driver or trucking company’s negligent or wrongful act.